SRXDModdingGroup/SRXDModManager/README.md

 ## Commands

 ```
 build il2cpp           Switches SRXD to the IL2CPP build.
-Mods will not be loadeed when using this build
+Mods will not be loaded when using this build

 build mono             Switches SRXD to the Mono build.
-Mods will be loadeed when using this build
+Mods will be loaded when using this build

 check <name>           Checks a mod for updates